Concepts of consciousness

 The core of the problem with consciousness is however not a simple problem of language.
 It is that consciousness is not out there for everybody to see.
-In some sense it is not part of the objective side of reality at all: it belongs to the subjective half.
-In physical things it is the power that enables them to retain their form and function.
-In us, human beings, it is that from where we deal with ourselves and the world around us.
-In this sense, consciousness has been described as the stage on which the drama of our life is played out, or as the light, within which everything that we are aware of takes place [refs to Baars and traditional sources?].
+In some sense it is not part of the objective side of reality at all: it is the subjective half.
+In us, human beings, consciousness is that in which and from where we deal with ourselves and the world around us.
+In this sense, consciousness has been described as the stage on which the drama of our life is played out, as the light, within which everything that we are aware of takes place, or as the pool in which the Moon is reflected.
 Though these are catching images that appear at first sight to be right, they do not tell the whole story.
 There are two riders to it.
 The first is that consciousness is not only awareness, it is also the source of our identity, and as we will see, even the force that determines how and what we are.
 In a very deep and essential sense, consciousness is simply what we are, and what we are has a passive and an active side to it.
 On the passive side it is awareness and it is this which has been captured beautifully in the images of the light and the pool.
 On the active side there is intent and agency, which in the more comprehensive image of the stage are embodied by the actors and — behind the scenes — by the stage director and the author of the play.
 The second rider has to do with the fact that we cannot understand consciousness as long as we hold it to be limited to the narrow anthropocentric variety we discussed earlier.
 We cannot even begin to understand how consciousness works until we accept that consciousness is an essential constituent of the very stuff of existence.
 We'll come back to both issues in more detail in Part Two and Part Three of this chapter.

 While it is very difficult (and perhaps impossible) to define consciousness, people still feel that in some strange, implicit way, they actually do know what it is.
 The Kena Upanishad says it in a rather stark and strikingly post-modern way: “If you say you know, you haven’t understood the problem yet; but if you say you don’t know, then that isn't quite true either.”
-[REF get exact translation] One consequence of the deep link between consciousness and identity is, that somewhere deep down, everyone thinks he is an expert, and has a right to claim that what he thinks about consciousness is true.
+One consequence of the deep link between consciousness and identity is, that somewhere deep down, everyone thinks he is an expert on consciousness and has a right to claim that what he thinks about consciousness is true.

 As a result of all this, there are many different concepts of consciousness.
 We have discussed elsewhere how we can construct a three-dimensional "conceptual space" in which these different concepts of consciousness can be located.
 Here we will have a detailed look at three concepts that stand out: two because they can be considered typical for whole civilizations, or at least for very large sections of thinkers within them, and a third which is their synthesis.
-I will call them here physicalism, exclusive spirituality, and integral spirituality.3 Of these three, physicalism and exclusive spirituality see consciousness only as pure awareness, but they are each other's opposite, while the integral spiritual view adds the dynamism of consciousness and otherwise attempts to include what it sees as most useful in the other two into a higher-level synthesis, without accepting their denial of each other.
-Though there are exponents of extreme positions on all three dimensions in the West as well as in the East, various forms of physicalism are the main stay of contemporary Science, while the various schools of the Indian tradition tend to locate themselves between the poles of exclusive and integral spirituality.
+I will call them here physicalism, exclusive spirituality, and integral spirituality.
+2 Of these three, physicalism and exclusive spirituality see consciousness only as pure awareness, but they are each other's opposite in most other aspects.
+The integral spiritual view adds the dynamism of consciousness and otherwise attempts to include what it sees as most true and useful in the other two into a higher-level synthesis, without accepting their denial of each other.
+Though there are exponents of all possible views in the West as well as in the East, one could say that various forms of physicalism are the mainstay of contemporary Science, while the various schools of the Indian tradition tend to locate themselves between the poles of exclusive and integral spirituality.
 Integral spirituality is the position this text will champion because it seems to me to be the only one that does full justice to the marvellous complexity of our human lives and the world in which we live.
-It is however the most difficult position to formulate intellectually, because one can, strictly speaking, only do justice to the Indian concept of integrality from the highest possible point in the Vedic hierarchy of consciousness, as it is only at that level that one can "integrate" all lower forms of consciousness without violating their own intrinsic value and dignity.
-If one tries to achieve integrality horizontally or from too low a position in the hierarchy, one is bound to err through one or more of the many errors of transpersonal theory Jorge N. Ferrer quite rightly protests against (2002, p.
+It is however the most difficult position to formulate intellectually, because one can, strictly speaking, only do justice to the Indian concept of integrality from the highest possible point in the Vedic hierarchy of consciousness, as it is only at that level that one can "integrate" all lower forms of consciousness without violating their intrinsic value and dignity.
+If one tries to achieve integrality horizontally or from too low a position in the hierarchy, one is bound to err through one or more of the many errors of transpersonal theory which Jorge N. Ferrer quite rightly protests against (2002, p.
 87).
-Those familiar with Sri Aurobindo's work will understand why this is one of the main reasons this text makes such extensive use of Sri Aurobindo's work.

-1. One wonderful story which looks at it in this way is the story of Indra and Virochana in the Chandogya Upanishad.[REF AND LINK]
+1. One wonderful story which looks at it in this way is the story of Indra and Virochana in the Chandogya Upanishad (8.
+7-12) .

-3. The basic idea of these three major positions is derived from the second and third chapters of The Life Divine, in which Sri Aurobindo differentiates between the “Materialist Denial” and the “Refusal of the Ascetic” and then advocates an older, more integral approach.
+2. The basic idea of these three major positions is derived from the second and third chapters of The Life Divine.
+Sri Aurobindo differentiates here between the “Materialist Denial” and the “Refusal of the Ascetic” and then advocates an older, more integral approach.

 This file: 0-4-1a-consciousness-introduction.php